dgurnari/ECC/README.md

 # ECC

-three different ways to compute euler characteristic curves + function to plot them.
+two different ways to compute euler characteristic curves of filtered VR simplices + function to plot them.

-- cliques_counting.py brute force clique counting of the whole graph [requires networkx];

-- ecc.py computes the local contributions by calculating the star of every vertex [requires gudhi];
+- ecc_gudhi.py computes the local contributions by calculating the star of every vertex [requires gudhi];

-- euler_edges.py computes the contributions by looking at the edges instead of the verticies [requires both];
+- euler_recursive.py computes the contributions by recursively building up all the cliques in the 1-skeleton graph.
+It does so via a depth first search on one spanning tree of the VR simplex Hasse diagram [pure python].

-- ecc_plot.py plots
+- ecc_plot.py contains the functions to plot the ECC.

-some comparison can be found in tests.ipynb
+some comparison and tests can be found in tests.ipynb